msfa12th/heartsense/README.md

  Cleveland data didn't have column headers so table created with generic column names.

 NEW TABLES:

-1. heart_ml_cleveland
-2. heart_cardio_risk
+1. heart_cardio_risk

-Used SQL queries in PGADMIN (kept in schema.sql) to clean the data
+Used SQL queries in PGADMIN  schema.sql) to clean the data
 1. Cleveland data
    renamed generic columns to column names consistent with documentation on the website null values in the dataset were = "?", changed this to NULL